 After you have figured out how to sell a home with pets, your next mission will be to figure out how to move with them.
-As exciting as it is to move to a new home, there is always a fair amount of stress involved in the process.
+As exciting as it is to go to a new home, there is always a fair amount of stress involved in the process.
 The best way to move with pets is surely something you’ll want to consider to keep your stress levels in check.

 How To Move With Pets

 Research pet laws and regulations.
-One of the often overlooked things to do when moving with pets is to find out what the laws and regulations are about owning them in your new area.
-You may need to register the animal, pay a certain fee or meet different vaccination requirements.
+One of the often overlooked things to do when moving with pets is to find out what the rules and regulations are about owning them in your new area.
+You may need to register the animal, pay an individual fee or meet different vaccination requirements.
 Knowing all of this beforehand will give you time to take care of it before you arrive.

 Talk to your vet.
 Let your vet know that you are moving so he or she can help you prepare your animal.
 You may need to update vaccinations.
-If you are moving far enough you might want to get a recommendation from your current vet on a new vet in your area.
-If your pet suffers from any sort of anxiety the doctor can prescribe you medication to help.
+If you are moving far enough, you might want to get a recommendation from your current vet on a new vet in your area.
+If your pet suffers from any anxiety, the doctor can prescribe you medication to help.
 He or she can also fill prescriptions for any other necessary medications.

 Update all pet identification.
-Your pet should have a good collar that is unlikely to slip off.
-Update your pet’s id tag with your new information including how they can contact you in case of emergency.
+Your pet should have the right collar that is unlikely to slip off.
+Update your pet’s id tag with your new information including how someone can contact you in the case of emergency.
 Updating your pet’s information is one of the most valuable tips for moving with pets.

 Prepare your new home.
 It is easiest to do this while the house is still empty.
 Scan the fence for any holes or gaps the animal could get through and repair them.
 Make sure there is no leftover poison out where a dog could get to it.
 Doing a general safety and security check will make you more comfortable letting your animal loose.

-Depending on the personality of your pets, you may find that they are either frightened and confused or completely hyperactive.
+Depending on the personality of your pets, you may find that they are either frightened and confused or downright hyperactive.
 Your pet might be just as excited to be in a new environment as you are or just as easily be upset by it.
-Once you have brought your pets into their new home making sure that they have everything they are used to like their bed, food, water and toys becomes important.
-You want to make the move with your pet as stress free as possible.
+Once you have brought your pets into their new home making sure that they have everything they are used to like their bed, food, water, and toys become necessary.
+You want to make a move with your pet as stress-free as possible.

 Make a travel kit.
 Set aside a small supply of food for your pet, along with its bed, toys and any other things that you will want quick access to.
 This way you can pack most of it along with the rest of your belongings without worrying about digging through boxes to feed your animal.

 Secure the pet in your vehicle.
-It is worthwhile to secure the animal for the trip on moving day.
+Ensuring the animal for the trip on moving day is worthwhile.
 It may be quite agitated and prone to running off or acting up – the last thing you want while you are driving or when you get out of the car.
 A kennel or carrier is the best option when secured in the back seat.
 A car restraint is also an option.

-Stay secure on moving day. – Keep your pet secure on moving day.
-It may be easiest to leave it with a friend, but if this is not an option you should determine how you will keep it isolated and safe as you move out of the old house and into the new house.
-You can keep it in a crate or a bathroom, for instance.
+Stay secure on a moving day. – Keep your pet safe on moving day.
+It may be easiest to leave it with a friend, but if this is not an option, you should determine how you will keep it isolated and safe as you move out of the old house and into the new house.
+You can hold it in a crate or a bathroom, for instance.
 Just keep checking on the animal periodically and make sure it is comfortable and fed and watered.

 Settled From The Move With Your Pets

-Research your new area for your pets .
-Once you have gotten comfortable at your new place you shouldn’t wait long to also transition into finding out the things that are important for your pets.
+Research your new area for your pets.
+Once you have gotten comfortable at your new place, you shouldn’t wait long also to transition into finding out the things that are important for your pets.
 For example one of the first things you will want to do is contact your new veterinarian.
-It is possible the veterinarian who you have been using may be able to help you with this if you are not moving out of state.
+It is possible the vet who you have been using may be able to help you with this if you are not moving out of state.

 Use the internet and your neighbors to find out about nearby pet stores, parks and especially dog parks if you have a dog.
 Knowing about all these places before you need them is a good idea.

 Find out local laws and customs.
-Finding out whether there are any specific leash laws will also be an important consideration.Some cities and towns require dogs to be on leashes at all times or possibly during certain hours.
+Finding out whether there are any specific leash laws will also be a major consideration.Some cities and towns require dogs to be on leashes at all times or possibly during certain hours.

-If you are buying into a planned community or a condominium complex where there is a homeowner association you should also make sure you take a very hard look at their by-laws to see what you can and can not do with your pets.
-When you purchase into a homeowners association you will be governed by other peoples rules.
+If you are buying into a planned community or a condominium complex where there is a homeowner association you should also make sure you take a detailed look at their by-laws to see what you can and can not do with your pets.
+When you purchase into a homeowners association, you will be governed by other people’s rules.
 Many people lose sight of this if they are used to having a home where no such arrangement exists.

 More Moving Resources For Pet Owners

-- How to move with pets including eighteen steps to take with pictures via Wikihow.
+- How to relocate with pets including eighteen steps to take with pictures via Wikihow.